TeachmanLab/MTData/README.md

 ### Logging behaviors list below:

-     A\ There are five level of logging information, from low to high in priority are: debug/info/warning/error/critical
+     A. There are five level of logging information, from low to high in priority are: debug/info/warning/error/critical

-     B\ All information will be stored in DEBUG.log.
+     B. All information will be stored in DEBUG.log.

-     C\ All information belong to and beyond info level will be stored in Daily.log.
+     C. All information belong to and beyond info level will be stored in Daily.log.

-     D\ All information belong to and beyond warning level will be stored in error.log.
+     D. All information belong to and beyond warning level will be stored in error.log.

-     E\ All information reach critical level will be stored in bread_down.log, and emails will be sent to admin meanwhile.
+     E. All information reach critical level will be stored in bread_down.log, and emails will be sent to admin meanwhile.

-     F\ All log files will rotate at midnight.
+     F. All log files will rotate at midnight.
 Old log files will be added suffix with local date.
 Log files will be rotating in a year long period(366 days).

 ### Break_down situation includes:

-     A\ Data request failure.
+     A. Data request failure.
 Imply a network breakdown.

-     B\ Data delete failure.
+     B. Data delete failure.
 Imply a network breakdown and post a serious data security threat.

-     C\ Data writing failure.
+     C. Data writing failure.
 Imply a breakdown in csv module and need immediate attention.

 Basic documentation about logging could be found here: